Introduction to Agents in Artificial Intelligence

 1. Perception

-Perception is a passive interaction, where the agent gains information about the environment without changing the environment.
-The sensors of the robot help it to gain information about the surroundings without affecting the surrounding.
-Hence, gaining information through sensors is called perception.
+Perception is a passive interaction where the agent gains information about the environment without changing the environment.
+The robot’s sensors help it gain information about the surroundings without affecting the surrounding.
+Hence, gaining knowledge through sensors is called perception.

 2. Action

 Action is an active interaction where the environment is changed.
 When the robot moves an obstacle using its arm, it is called an action as the environment is changed.
-The arm of the robot is called an “Effector” as it performs the action.
+The arm of the robot is called an “Effector” as it acts.

 Explanation of the above image: